logoSpirit of Nations

 Biographies

-Mark is a board member and past president of the Tennessee Council for the Social Studies and a past member of the board of directors of the National Council for the Social Studies.
+Mark serves as the Executive Director of the Tennessee Council for the Social Studies and is a past member of the board of directors of the National Council for the Social Studies.
 He has had articles on American Indian culture published by NCSS and by the Tennessee Association of Middle Schools.
+He was also the guest editor of an American Indian themed issue of "Social Studies and the Young Learner," an NCSS journal.

 Mark has received a middle school teacher of the year and a distinguished classroom teacher award from Jefferson County.
 He has also received an "Outstanding Social Studies Teacher" award from TCSS and an "American History Teacher of the Year" award from the Tennessee Society, Daughters of the American Revolution.
+He has been inducted into the Jefferson County Historical Society Hall of Fame.
 In 2009 he received a Native American Eagle Award for his efforts in American Indian education.
-Mark will be involved in working with all the committees of the powwow.

 Reflections: